 Especially after Game Of Thrones, may I add.

-Well, Netflix is first and primarily, a tech platform that offers entertainment.
+Well, Netflix is first and primarily, a tech platform that entertains.
 It’s not a channel and it doesn’t depend on various creators to create content for it to exist.
 There are no ads and it’s even got personalized suggestions.

 Its low prices and lack of ads came at a very crucial point where viewers were fed up of needing to pay subscriptions upon subscriptions to ensure viewing on two screens, of watching ad after ad (I’m looking at you, YouTube) and of streaming in various websites of questionable quality.